Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Conclusion

-Most importantly, our work lays the foundation for general users to gain access to accurate quantum device emulation.
-The protocol can be extended in a straightforward manner from a two-qubit to $n$-qubit case following the qubit connectivity of the quantum device.
+Despite limits in credit budget, our work is paramount to laying the foundation for general users to gain access to accurate quantum device emulation.
+The protocol can be extended in a straightforward manner from a two-qubit case to an $n$-qubit case $(n>2)$ by applying single-qubit and two-qubit GST across single qubits and their couplings, following the qubit connectivity of the quantum device, with scaling determined solely by the number of single and two qubit GSTs rather than exponential scaling associated with global $n$-qubit GST.
+This entails allocating sufficient budget to perform GST on additional qubits (preferably coupled qubits), collecting the GST data, and using the neural networks to predict the noise parameters.
+This opens the possibility for exploration of multi-qubit systems.
 While it is possible to emulate the noise characteristics for a larger portion of the NISQ device, we recognize that the GST experiments required in our current protocol will nonetheless incur substantial costs to general users.
+On the other hand, users with limited quantum compute time such as those under the IBMQ `Open Plan' will be unable to execute our protocol due to the number of quantum circuits that need to be executed to collect GST data (see Appendix~\ref{sec.appendix_GST_time_costs} for detailed discussion).

 Future work will explore improvements to reduce such costs, potentially through incorporating less costly experiments such as randomized benchmarking.
 This will enable general users to build NISQ device emulators with more qubits, allowing for simulations of larger and more complex quantum algorithms that can be meaningfully compared to hardware results.
+We will also explore more comprehensive benchmarks to quantify emulator performance.
+That said, we consider our current example--calculating the UCC energy of the H$_2$ molecule, which requires measurements in all three Pauli bases--to be sufficiently comprehensive and conclusive in this preliminary work.